danbev/learning-knative/README.md

 custom resources.
 After a custom resources is installed kubectl can be used to with it just like any other object.

-So the customer resource just allows for storing and retrieving structured data, and to have functionality you have custom controllers.
+So the custom resource just allows for storing and retrieving structured data, and to have functionality you have custom controllers.

 #### Controllers